Arthur Reginald Chater: Military career

-Chater was commissioned into the Royal Marines in 1913.
+Chater was commissioned into the Royal Marines Light Infantry in 1913.
 He served in the First World War and saw action at Antwerp with the Chatham Battalion of the Royal Marine Brigade in 1914.
 He fought on the Gallipoli Peninsula in Turkey from 28 April to 12 May 1915, and in March 1918 he participated in the Allied raid on Zeebrugge.
+He was awarded the Distinguished Service Order (DSO) in July 1918, the citation for which appeared in The Edinburgh Gazette and reads as follows:

 During the interwar period Chater served with the Egyptian Army and the Sudan Camel Corps.
 He became Commanding Officer of the Sudan Camel Corps in 1927, Commander of military operations in Kordofan in Sudan in 1929 and Senior Royal Marines Officer at the East Indies Station in 1931.
 He served in the Second World War as Military-Governor of British Somaliland from 1941, whose evacuation he oversaw following the Battle of Tug Argan, as Commander of the Portsmouth Division of the Royal Marines from 1943 and as Director of Combined Operations for India and South East Asia from 1944.

 Papers related to his service are held in the Liddell Hart Centre for Military Archives, King's College London, and comprise notes on Operation Lightning for the capture of Akyab Island, Burma, on 3 January 1945; photographs of amphibious landings by 15 Indian Corps at Kangaw, Burma, January 1945; and notes on combined operations training of allied forces for Operation Zipper, the planned invasion of Malaya, August 1945.

-He was made a companion of the Distinguished Service Order.

-He became Commander of the Chatham Group of Royal Marines in 1946 and retired in 1948.
+Having been made a Companion of the Order of the Distinguished Service Order, he became Commander of the Chatham Group of Royal Marines in 1946 and retired in 1948.

 A road on the site of the former Royal Marine Infirmary Barracks in Deal, Kent, which was built in 1900 and demolished c.1990 was named Chater Court.